ACFT Score Chart: What You Need to Know to Crush Your Army Fitness Test

 A desk with a neatly arranged ACFT score chart, calculator, and pencil

-As your ACFT date approaches, it’s crucial to fine-tune your preparation.
+As your ACFT date approaches, fine-tuning your preparations is essential.

-Focus on a balanced training regimen that targets all six test events.
+Focus on a balanced training regimen that addresses all six test events.

-In the days leading up to the test, prioritize rest and recovery.
+In the days preceding the test, prioritize rest and recovery.

-Visualize success in each event and practice positive self-talk.
+Visualize success for each event and practice positive self-talk, as mental resilience can greatly influence performance.

-On test day, arrive early to familiarize yourself with the testing area.
+On test day, arrive early to acclimate yourself to the testing environment.

-Use this time to warm up properly and mentally prepare for each event.
+Utilize this time to warm up and mentally ready for each event.

-The ACFT is a comprehensive test of your strength, endurance, and cardio fitness.
+Maintain a steady pace throughout the ACFT, as it is a comprehensive evaluation of your strength, endurance, and cardio fitness.

 After the ACFT